Enrollment & Registration

 - GRADING - Graduate level courses at UCSD have two grading options: letter (e.g., A, B, C, D, and F) and S/U (satisfactory and unsatisfactory).
 First year students must take all courses for a letter grade unless the course is offered S/U only.
 Students who have not advanced to candidacy for the doctorate must take all courses within the Department for a letter grade, with the exceptions of Chemistry 500 and courses that are offered S/U only.

 - Maximum of four units of Chemistry 500 (Teaching) is eligible toward the 36 unit requirement.

-- Maximum of four units of Chemistry 297 in any one quarter may be approved toward the 36 total units requirement, with total maximum of 8 units eligible toward 36 unit total unit requirement.
+- Maximum of four units of Chemistry 297 in any one quarter may be approved, with a total maximum of 8 units eligible towards the 36 unit requirement.
 JDP students requesting to enroll in Chem 297 research must meet the following requirements: